AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Privacy FAQ has been moved to [this section](../../platform/using/privacy-faq.md).

+A use case has been added on how to use the merge functionality of the Deduplication activity.
+[Read more](../../workflow/using/deduplication-merge.md)

 ## November 2020 {#nov-2020}

 Campaign data model overview has been improved and reorganized.
 [Read more](../../configuration/using/about-data-model.md).